The Best Way to Store Printed Photos Long-Term: Preserve Photographs for Generations

-The following steps will take you through the various actions you should complete to effectively protect and preserve your printed photos.
-Along the way, you will pick up on tips, tricks and learn how to combat the hazards of long-term photograph storage.
+The following steps will take you through the various actions you should complete to protect and preserve your printed photos.
+Along the way, you will pick up on tips and tricks and learn how to combat the hazards of long-term photograph storage.

 - Determine what photographs you want to print

 - Decide how to organize your prints

 - Include data and notes with your prints

 1. Choose What Photographs You Want to Print

 When deciding what photographs to print, you should be cognizant of several things.
 The first is over-printing.
 Chances are, especially if you are an avid photographer, you have megabytes upon megabytes of digital photos.

 It’s important to ask yourself which of these photos are most important to you and which one could remain as digital photos.
 You also will want to cross-reference the number of photos you desire to print with the amount of space you have available to store them.

 If you are limited on space, you should make sure to not print duplicate photographs or ones of lesser quality.
 Another option is to rent a climate-controlled storage unit, but more on that later.